< Back to results

 Additional Selection Criteria

 In addition to your UAC or direct application (via Apply Online), you must complete the internal application form.
 This form is available on the School of Aviation Website.
 You can also request one from the Undergraduate Coordinator at aviation@unsw.edu.au or by calling +61 2 9385 5756.
-Interviews will be arranged with applicants after receipt of the internal application form.
+Interviews are scheduled in November for UAC applicants.
+For direct applicants, interviews will be scheduled upon receiving confirmation of meeting the English language requirements.

 Students will need to obtain a CASA Class 1 medical certificate before beginning flying training.